 spot a few meters away.

-He reached across the dash and opened the glove box.
-Frowned when he found no envelope.
+He reached across the dash and opened the glove box, then frowned when he found no envelope.
 "What the hell?"
 He bent and checked under the seat.
 Then swept his hand through the glove box.
-No envelope.
+No

 With trembling hands, he dialed Anthony’s number.
 "Anthony!
 Come out to the parking lot!
 I'm in shit!"